-- All participants in an ED (including patients/patient representatives and healthcare professionals) have to fill in a Declaration of Interest (DOI) and Confidentiality Agreement form.
+- All participants in an ED (including patients/patient representatives and healthcare professionals) are required to complete Declaration of Interest (DOI) and Confidentiality Agreements form.
 These documents, together with the DOI handling procedures, are available here.

 - Some HTA bodies may charge fees for their participation.
 The EUnetHTA ED Secretariat can provide information on HTA-associated fees.

-- Submission formalities vary slightly according to the type of product for which an ED is requested.
+- Submission formalities are the same regardless of the procedure format.
 Applicants are advised to review all information available on this website prior to submitting a request.

-- Topics for discussion include all evidence planned to be used in submission dossier for assessment/re-assessment covering.
+- Topics for discussion include all evidence planned to be used in the submission dossier for assessment/re-assessment covering.
 It is expected that each ED address a combination of the following topics at the same time: